-In order for the waiver to be effective, the Waiver Form or domestic contract must be delivered to the plan administrator or insurance company (as applicable), within twelve months of the start of pension or annuity payments.
+In order for the waiver to be effective, the Waiver Form or domestic contract must be delivered to the plan administrator or insurance company (as applicable), within the twelve months preceding the commencement of pension or annuity payments.
 Otherwise, the administrator or insurance company is required to pay the pension or annuity in the joint and survivor form.

-If the 60 percent joint and survivor pension or annuity is waived, the form of pension or annuity that is subsequently chosen by the retired member will then determine what his or surviving spouse will be entitled to receive after his or her death.
+If the 60 percent joint and survivor pension or annuity is waived, the form of pension or annuity that is subsequently chosen by the retired member will then determine what his or her surviving spouse will be entitled to receive after his or her death.